openshift/insights-operator/CONTRIBUTING.md

 - Make sure the tests and liting pass, and add any new tests as appropriate.
 - Submit a pull request to the original repository.

-> 🎯 Tip: make sure to install the githook using the command: `$ make githooks`
+> 🎯 Tip: make sure to install the githook using the command: `make githooks`

 ## Format of the Commit Message